 Did you know why the colour of blood is red or how some medicines work so effectively?
-The answer lies in Coordination compounds.These are special compounds formed when a central metal atom combines with small atoms or ions called ligands.These compounds function like a well organised system, where each part plays a specific role to make the whole structure stable and useful.
-This chapter of NCERT will teach you about the structure and properties of these compounds that make them essential in nature and industry.
+The answer lies in class 12 chemistry chapter 9 Coordination compounds.These are special compounds formed when a central metal atom combines with small atoms or ions called ligands.These compounds function like a well organised system, where each part plays a specific role to make the whole structure stable and useful.
+The structure and properties of these compounds that make them essential in nature and industry.

 Answer: